Name: Robert

 us introduce some confusion about Mary: I have shown a marriage date of 18 Aug

-1775, and that has to be within a couple of years of correct.
-However I have
+1775, and that has to be within a few years of correct.
+However I have serious

 There is a